sardok/aiogear/README.md

 worker.register_function(_sleep, 'sleep')
 ```

-Each function assigned to a particular job, takes `JobInfo` a custom data structure as only parameter regardless of the job type.
+Each function assigned to a particular job which takes `JobInfo`, a custom data structure as only parameter regardless of the job type.
 E.g.:

 ```python
 JobInfo(handle='H:ev-ubuntu:38', function='sleep', uuid=None, reducer=None, workload='5')